Geomitron/scan-chart/readme.md

 	/** Overrides the .mid note number for Star Power on 5-Fret Guitar.
 Valid values are 103 and 116.
 Only applies to .mid charts. */ multiplier_note?: number
 	/**
-	 * For .mid charts, setting this causes any sustains shorter than the threshold (in number of ticks) to be reduced to length 0.
+	 * For .mid charts, setting this causes any sustains not larger than the threshold (in number of ticks) to be reduced to length 0.
 	 * By default, this happens to .mid sustains shorter than 1/12 step.
 	 */
 	sustain_cutoff_threshold?: number
+	/**
+	 * Notes at or closer than this threshold (in number of ticks) will be merged into a chord.
+	 * All note and modifier ticks are set to the tick of the earliest merged note.
+	 * All note sustains are set to the length of the shortest merged note.
+	 */
+	chord_snap_threshold?: number
 	/**
 	 * The amount of time that should be skipped from the beginning of the video background in milliseconds.
 	 * A negative value will delay the start of the video by that many milliseconds.